binipringle/contracts/_texts/0-outline.md

 ucc wanted to make the code more flexible. these are the legal realists saying you know, sometimes people make mistakes, miscalculate. see ucc numbers below.

----

 used to be that a modification was not valid without something new being exchanged (watch recording just before break at 7:06 because phone rang and this was interesting)

 there used to be no duress

----

 Now

 New rules take into account good faith reasons to modify

-UCC § 2-209:
-An agreement modifying a contract needs no consideration to be valid.
-Just need: signed writing and mutual assent
-(No reason for modification needed)
+**UCC § 2-209:** An agreement modifying a contract needs no consideration to be valid.
+Just need: signed writing and mutual assent (No reason for modification needed)

-RST § 89:
-Generally, still need consideration unless (need all of the following):
-Good faith / voluntary
-Unexpected change in circumstances (reason for modification) Signed writing
+**RST § 89:** Generally, still need consideration unless (need all of the following): Good faith / voluntary; Unexpected change in circumstances (reason for modification) **something must have happened that must have made the contract impracticable**; Signed writing; Mutual assent
-Mutual assent

----

-when looking at modification cases, look first for consideration. if there's consideration the modification will be valid and there will be no need for further analysis

-if no consideration and its movable goods, if theres a signed writing and mutual assent, the modification is valid.
+When looking at modification cases, look first for consideration. if there's consideration the modification will be valid and there will be no need for further analysis.
+If no consideration and it's movable goods, if there's a signed writing and mutual assent, the modification is valid.

----

-Cultural Attitudes Towards Contract Law: Japan and US Compared

-Japan: If in the future a dispute arises, “the parties will confer in good faith” or “the parties will settle the dispute harmoniously by consultation.”
-US: Less flexibility in contractual relationships
-The more flexible rules of the UCC have similar goals to Japanese contracting – emphasizing cooperative and supportive aspects of contractual relationships rather than competitive and antagonistic

 ---